dylanthackeray/toronto_flood_cat_model/METHODOLOGY.md

 HMC is used because:

-- It efficiently explores high-dimensional, correlated posterior spaces
+- It efficiently explores high-dimensional and correlated posterior spaces
-- It avoids random-walk behavior seen in basic MCMC
+- It avoids random-walk behavior seen in basic MCMC methods
-- It is well-suited for hierarchical and non-linear models like the Poisson–GPD structure
+- It is well-suited for models with strong curvature and weak identifiability (especially ξ in the tail)

-This is particularly important for the shape parameter (ξ), which exhibits weak identifiability and strong posterior curvature in the tail region.
+This is particularly important for the GPD shape parameter (ξ), where posterior geometry is highly non-linear and sensitive to extreme observations.

 ---

 ### Diagnostics and Model Validity

-Model validity is assessed using:
+Model validity is assessed separately for each HMC system using:

 - $\hat{R}$ convergence diagnostics
 - Effective sample size (ESS)
 - Divergent transition checks
 - Trace stability across chains

-Only converged posterior draws are carried forward into predictive simulation.
+Only converged posterior draws are retained for downstream simulation.

 ---

 ### Role in the Pipeline

-HMC forms the inference layer of the model:
+HMC forms the inference layer of the model and operates as two decoupled estimators within the broader framework:

-1. Data informs likelihood (Poisson + GPD structure)
+1. Data is split into:
+   - Event counts (for Poisson model)
+   - Exceedances (for GPD model)

-2. HMC samples parameter posterior distributions
+2. HMC samples posterior distributions independently:
+   - $p(\lambda \mid \text{data})$
+   - $p(\sigma, \xi \mid \text{exceedances})$

-3. Posterior draws are passed into Monte Carlo simulation
+3. Posterior draws are combined in the simulation layer

-4. Forward simulations generate predictive flood distributions
+4. Monte Carlo simulation propagates joint uncertainty forward into annual flood distributions

-This separation ensures that uncertainty is fully propagated from parameter estimation into downstream risk metrics.
+This separation ensures:
+- computational stability
+- modular inference
+- transparent uncertainty propagation across frequency and severity components

 ---